History of the Relative Vigor Index (RVI)

 Need a Broker

-If you're still looking for a trustworthy broker, visit our top cTrader broker site.
+If you're still looking for a broker with tight spreads and fast execution, visit our top cTrader broker site.